lowlighter/metrics/README.md

 ### ⏱️ PageSpeed

-The *pagespeed* plugin allows you to add the performances of the website attached to the GitHub user account :
+The *pagespeed* plugin adds the performances of the website attached mentioned on your account :

 ![Pagespeed plugin](https://github.com/lowlighter/lowlighter/blob/master/metrics.plugin.pagespeed.svg)

-These are computed through [Google's PageSpeed API](https://developers.google.com/speed/docs/insights/v5/get-started), which returns the same results as [web.dev](https://web.dev).
+These are computed through [Google's PageSpeed API](https://developers.google.com/speed/docs/insights/v5/get-started), which yields the same results as [web.dev](https://web.dev).

 <details>
 <summary>💬 About</summary>

-This plugin may require an API key that you can generate [here](https://developers.google.com/speed/docs/insights/v5/get-started) although it does not seem mandatory.
-It is still advised to provide it to avoid 429 HTTP errors.
+Although not mandatory, you can generate an API key for PageSpeed API [here](https://developers.google.com/speed/docs/insights/v5/get-started) to avoid 429 HTTP errors.

 The website attached to the GitHub profile will be the one to be audited.
 Expect 10 to 30 seconds to generate the results.